 Rainforests, they’re not just for tropical countries.
 There’s one in Canada too.
-21 million acres of it.
-There, you will find King Pacific which is one of a new breed of ‘eco-lodges’.
+Twenty-one million acres of it.
+There, you will find King Pacific, one of the new breeds of ‘eco-lodges’.
 Developers worked closely with local First Nation tribes in order to support the local economy.
-You can visit their remote villages (inaccessible by road) to discover a unique culture and place of spiritual significance.
+As a result, you can visit their remote villages (inaccessible by road) to discover a unique culture and place of spiritual significance.

 Much care has been taken to eliminate the carbon and eco-footprint of the hotel so you can rest assured that it has a minimum impact on its environment.
-The hotel is actually a huge floating barge that is towed 116 miles from its winter home to its summer location deep inside the Great Bear Rainforest.
+The hotel is actually a vast floating barge towed 116 miles (187 km) from its winter home to its summer location deep inside the Great Bear Rainforest.

 Wilderness hiking and kayaking are tempting options, as are the sea and freshwater fishing excursions.
 Thrillingly, you can spot rare wildlife, from humpback whales to White Bears.
 In the evenings, you will have a rare opportunity for star-gazing, and the hotel will provide you with a powerful telescope to use out on the sun deck, which is also great for watching sunrises and sunsets.